input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/issue-credential.md

 In this case, `credentialSubject` represents the claims involved in the credential, while the other fields are metadata specifying *who* is issuing the credential.

-## Deriving a Credential From its Claims
+## Deriving a credential from its claims

 We can use the previous claims to derive a `Credential` object: